Tetiana Chornovol: International reputation

 In 2014 Foreign Policy magazine included Chornovol into top 100 thinkers - people who changed the world.
 She was awarded in the nomination "Those who defy" for her fight against the Yanukovych regime and corruption.

 In 2015, she became the protagonist of the documentary "Breaking Point: The War for Democracy in Ukraine" directed by Mark Jonathan Harris and Oles Sanin.
 The film is about the way Ukrainians behaved during the 2014 Ukrainian revolution and Russian military aggression.

-Private life
+Personal life

 Chornovol is a widowed mother of two.
 Her husband, Mykola Berezovyi, a volunteer fighter in the Azov Battalion, was killed on 10 August 2014 during the fighting in eastern Ukraine.
 Chornovol and her husband met at a political rally.
 Their younger child was born in October 2010.
 In 2022, during the Russian invasion of Ukraine, she took up her reserve duties in the Ukrainian armed forces.